Complex Transactions, Third-Party Vendor Relationships and IT Management All Call for Thorough TSAs.

 Furthermore, a well-written TSA will include provisions for step-down services, which are particularly common in IT.
 Step-down services refer to services that may be discontinued prior to the official end of the TSA.
 For example, IT hosting actually includes multiple items, such as server monitoring or back-up.
 The buyer may be able to assume some of these functions earlier than the TSA expires, presenting an opportunity for the buyer to save money, and for the seller to reallocate resources toward its own business.

-For more of Bill’s insights on divestitures, TSAs and more, please join us in Scottsdale for The Art of M&A for Divestitures and Carve-Outs.
+For more of Bill’s insights on divestitures, TSAs and more, please join us online The Art of M&A for Divestitures and Carve-Outs.
 Bill will share his expertise alongside our panel of subject-area experts from partner organizations like BDO and Willis Towers Watson.
 Learn More.

 Bill Blandford is the Managing Director of Blandford Associates, aimed at practical IT M&A due diligence and integration.
 He has participated in more than 50 transactions with two major high-tech companies.
 Blandford has successfully integrated more than 30 acquisitions and led the divestiture of 20 businesses.
 He has extensive experience in acquisitions, divestitures, spin-offs and internal reorganizations across the globe, with a primary focus on IT.
 Blandford is also a member of the Board of M&A Standards.